missfunmi/missfunmi.com/src/posts/2025/07/30_race_report_alpha_win_hudson_valley.md

 title: Race Report - 2025 Alpha Win Hudson Valley Sprint Triathlon
 description: A recap and some lessons from my first triathlon in 2 years.
 date: 2025-07-30
-tags: [triathlon, race reports, sprint triathlons]
+tags: [triathlon, race reports, sprint distance]
 ---

 Although the [Olympic distance triathlon](https://supertri.com/latest/triathlon-distances/) is and will likely always be my favorite distance to race, I absolutely love that a sprint is over in about an hour and a half, maybe 2 hours at the most.
 I know I can do anything for 2 hours, right?
 Right?